← All articles

 Children who choose their own books are far more likely to actually read them.
 This sounds obvious, but many parents steer children towards “good” books while dismissing comics, non-fiction, or series books as somehow less valuable.

 The research is clear: any reading is good reading.
 A child who devours a Captain Underpants book, a football annual, or a Wimpy Kid diary is still building vocabulary, comprehension, and a habit of reading for pleasure.
-The more they read, the better readers they become — regardless of what they are reading.
+The more they read, the better readers they become — regardless of the genre.

 Practical approaches: